MCBall/Blur-Documentation/modules/CommandPortals.md

 # `CommandPortals` module

 The CommandPortals module allows portals to be defined that will run a command when a player enters the portal extent.
-This requires an extent to be defined for each portal, although if more than one command are required to be run then multiple portals could use the same extent.
+This requires an extent to be defined for each portal.
+However, if a portal needs to run multiple commands, multiple portals could use the same extent.

 Example `CommandPortals` configuration: